Chromos-Def/my-youtube-dl-scripts/README.md

 - **You are done setting up.**

 # Guide on how to use
-- First you will copy the url to what you want to convert.
+- First you will copy the URL of what you want to convert.
 - Second just double click one of the scripts below depending upon your needs.
      - **Convert-To-AUDIO-MP3.bat** will convert to the highest quality available in .mp3 format.
      - **Convert-To-VIDEO-MKV.bat** will convert to the highest quality available in .mkv format.
      - **Convert-To-VIDEO-MP4.bat** will convert to the highest quality available in .mp4 format.

 That is all there is to it, short, simple and to the point.